Sending a Twilio SMS

 A Twilio account: If you don’t have one, you can sign up on Twilio.com.
 We recommend using a trial account to get started.

-A Twilio-specific phone number: You can’t use your own phone number to send SMS; you need to purchase a number from Twilio.
+A Twilio-specific phone number or shortcode: You can’t use your own phone number to send SMS; you need to purchase a number from Twilio.
 You can do so from your account page.
 If you already have a Twilio-specific number, make sure to have it at hand when you’re composing your message later.